Removing Inappropriate Security Entitlements - Hitachi ID Access Certifier

 - Automatic escalation, when authorizers continue to be unresponsive.

-- Delegation -- for example, when authorizers take extended leaves of absence.
+- Delegation -- for example, when authorizers take extended leaves

 - Authorizers with veto power over some or all of a request.